Resources

 Children and Young People’s Plan Leaflet

 Wexford CYPSC has created an information leaflet targeted at children and young people.
 The leaflet was designed with assistance from the Teen Girls Group at Youth New Ross.
 It contains information on CYPSC and the 5 national outcomes in “Better Outcomes Brighter Futures”.
-It also directs readers to the Wexford CYPSC website www.wexfordcypsc.ie for more information on services and supports for children, young people and families and for a link to the Wexford Children and Young Peoples Plan.
+It also directs readers to the Wexford CYPSC website www.wexfordcypsc.ie for more information on services and supports for children, young people and families and signposts to the Wexford Children and Young People's Plan.

 Download Children and Young People's Plan Leaflet (PDF 2.85MB)